“The Longest Night”

 Luke got out his phone, fired up the flashlight app.

 Weaver wasn’t wrong.
-Beyond the humble entryway there was nothing more than a simple stone hovel, long abandoned, cluttered with leaves and bracken that crunched beneath their steps.
+Beyond the humble entryway there was only a simple stone hovel, long abandoned, cluttered with leaves and bracken that crunched beneath their steps.

 “But I do sense great power here,” Weaver added in a hushed, almost reverent tone.
 Her moon eyes traced the walls and ceiling.
 “Though it’s a different sort of vibration from Arcadia or Delphi.
 This place seems…aberrant, somehow.”